Swaran-08/-Two-Stage-CMOS-Operational-Amplifier-Cadence-Virtuoso-gpdk90/README.md

 > **Cc = 600 fF**

-This increased the Gain Bandwidth Product to 30 MHz while maintaining the required phase margin.
+This increased the Gain Bandwidth Product to 30 MHz while maintaining the required phase margin near 63deg.

 ---